polimi-cmls-22/group14-hw-SC-LastButNotLeast/README.md

 - **RM (Ring Modulation) Octaver**
 - **Polyphonic (PitchShift) Octaver**

+ With a guitar and the **Polyphonic Octaver** you can recreate sounds that resemble organs, cello and different types of pads.
+Instead the **RM Octaver** is very effective in simulating the sound of a bass

 ## HOWTO
 To correctly run the SuperCollider Code one needs to follow these steps: